james-allan-lloyd/james-allan-lloyd.github.io/content/agile-planning/agile-planning-story-development.md

-Title: Story Development
+Title: Agile Planning: Story Development
 Date: 2021-09-17
 Category: Agile
-Slug: story-development
-Status: draft

 Stories and the writing thereof are right at the pointy end of software development, the interface with between business and development.
-In every company I have ever worked with it has been a point of contention or neglect.
-The classical refrains when the software is actually "inspected" by stakeholders
-are: developers saying "but they didn't specify this behavior" while the business says "this is not what I asked for".
+In every company I have ever worked with it has been either a point of contention or a point of neglect.
+The classical refrains when the software is actually "inspected" by stakeholders are: developers saying "but they didn't specify this behavior" while the business says "this is not what I asked for".

 There are many approaches to this thorny problem and what follows is mere my own humble take on the situation.